yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. policyActions: a set of provisioner/platform defined policy actions to allow or deny a given user identity.
 1. `parameters`:   (Optional)  A map of string, string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.

-## Architecture

 ### API Relationships

-The diagram below illustrate the connections between the proposed APIs, Kubernetes APIs, and the actual storage and identity instances.
+The diagram below illustrates the connections between the proposed CRDs, Kubernetes APIs, and the actual storage and identity instances.
+These connections exist as fields within an API whose value is a reference to another API instance.
+This reference value must contain the targeted API instance’s name, namespace, and uuid.

 > Note: Controllers are omitted for simplicity.